ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 C MUST discard the current OSCORE Security Context shared with RS when any of the following occurs.

-* The OSCORE Sender Sequence Number space of C gets exhausted.
+* The OSCORE Sender Sequence Number space of C is exhausted.

 * The access token associated with the OSCORE Security Context becomes invalid, for example due to expiration or revocation.

-* C receives a number of 4.01 (Unauthorized) responses to OSCORE-protected requests sent to RS and protected using the same OSCORE Security Context.
+* C receives a number of unprotected 4.01 (Unauthorized) responses to OSCORE-protected requests, which are sent to RS and protected using the same OSCORE Security Context.
 The exact number of such received responses needs to be specified by the application.
-This may for example happen due to lack of storage in RS which then sends the "AS Request Creation Hints" message (see {{Section 5.3 of RFC9200}}).
+This may for example happen due to lack of storage in RS, which then sends the "AS Request Creation Hints" message (see {{Section 5.3 of RFC9200}}).

 * The authentication credential of C (of RS) becomes invalid, e.g., due to expiration or revocation, and it was used as CRED\_I (CRED\_R) in the EDHOC session to establish the OSCORE Security Context.